jmahlin/vpcintro/website/content/Lab3-Applications/60-deployNLB/60-Manual/62-Create Target Group.md

 weight = 62
 +++

-### Create Taget Group
+### Create Target Group

 [Target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html) is used to route requests to one or more registered targets.
-This is where our Auto scaling group will place EC2 instances created from our Launch template.
+This is where our Auto Scaling group will place EC2 instances created from our Launch template.
 The **Network Load Balancer** will send traffic to the Target group.

    ![target group](/images/nlb-tgs.png)
 1. From the **Amazon EC2** console and from the left menu, near the bottom, select **Target groups**.
 Click the **Create Target group** button.